How to Track Stock Portfolio with Google Sheet

-When it comes to stock investment, one of the most difficult aspects is to manage your portfolio.
-One has to maintain a record of one’s stock holdings and keep track of the current gains or losses – all of which makes it quite a hassle.
-But there is a simple and free way that allows you to seemingly manage your stock portfolio and that involves using Google Sheets.
+When it comes to stock investment, one of the most difficult aspects is managing your portfolio.
+One has to maintain a record of one’s stock holdings and keep track of the current gains or losses – all of which make it quite a hassle.
+But there is a simple and free way that allows you to manage your stock portfolio seemingly and that involves using Google Sheets.

 By creating simple Google Sheets, you can easily track all your stock holdings and other aspects of your investment.

 In this article, I am going to guide you on how to create Google sheets for managing aspects like all the stocks you hold, buying price and the current price of the stocks, your cost of buying as well as your gains and losses in numbers and percentages – that too in real-time, of-sort.

 Start off by creating a new spreadsheet.
 Give it a name, and add the following column names:

 - Buy Price,

 - Shares Own,

 - and Gain/Loss ($)

 Hold the Command (macOS) or Control (Windows) key, and select the columns “Buy Price“, “Current Price“, “Total Cost“, and “Gain/Loss ($)“.